Jaynxe/Jaynxe/README.md

 # Jaynxe 👨‍🎓 💻
-- 📖 Currently learning: React,nextjs...
+- 📖 Currently learning: React,Nextjs...
 - 🤵 About me: a college student majoring in network engineering in Guangzhou

 # Skills